Did you find what you were looking for?

 - Grapple Skidders - Grapple skidders have jaws that open from the bottom to grab a load of logs.
 The operator does not need to get out of the machine to estimate turns with this design, which considerably increases productivity.
 This is the most popular type of skidder.

 - Cable Skidders - Cable skidders have a winch cable and a choker set for gathering logs into place.
 The operator can use the winch to pull trees that are not accessible to other skidders.
 Cable skidders can handle steep inclines well.

 - Clambunk Skidders - These skidders work the same as grapple skidders, except the jaws open from the top instead of the bottom.
 This design allows for clambunk skidders to transport larger loads than grapple skidders.
 Although they can carry a lot, clambunk skidders have lower maneuverability levels in general.

 What is the Difference Between Skidders and Forwarders?

 Both skidders and forwarders can transport fallen logs to a nearby clearing.
 However, a forwarder completely lifts logs off the ground, while a skidder drags them.
 This means that forwarders have a smaller footprint than skidders, but they are not able to carry as many logs at once.

 Got a skidder to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your skidder and advertise it to thousands of buyers.

 Start selling today